GeorgiosIoannouCoder/realesrgan/README.md

 <div align="center">
     <img src="logo.png" alt="Logo">

+##### For the building image above please cick [here to see the original image](https://raw.githubusercontent.com/GeorgiosIoannouCoder/realesrgan/main/ccny.jpg) and please cick [here to see the resulting/inference image](https://raw.githubusercontent.com/GeorgiosIoannouCoder/realesrgan/main/inferences/ccny_inference_upscale_4.jpg).

-Note: Images on the left are the original ones.
+#### Note: Images on the left are the original ones.
 Images on the right are coming from this project's model inference.

 <h3 align="center">Implementation of Real-ESRGAN</h3>